 Originating from the UK, Rick is a horse lover and has a background in journalism.

-For over 6,000 years, horses have been friends to humankind.
+For over 6,000 years, horses have been friends with humankind.
 Some have aided us in transportation, others have carried us into war, and still more have served as our loyal companions.
 The following are quotes about our equine allies from well-known historical figures and equestrian enthusiasts.

 - "I can make a General in five minutes but a good horse is hard to replace." —Abraham Lincoln